-A unique and intimate concert with the highly acclaimed multi award-winning British singer Gabrielle
+A unique and intimate outdoor concert with the highly acclaimed multi award-winning British singer Gabrielle.

-Gabrielle performs the opening headline concert at this year’s August festival.
-This is a rare and incredibly special opportunity to hear live one of the most distinctive voices in music at the stunning setting of St Mary’s church Rye, East Sussex.
+A rare and incredibly special opportunity to hear live one of the most distinctive voices in British music at an iconic beachfront setting.

 Tickets will be in high demand and there is only a limited amount of tickets available so we encourage you to book early!